BlueCutOfficial/css-modules-to-scoped-css/README.md

 ### 1. `local-class` _versus_ `class`

 ember-css-modules introduces the attribute `local-class` has a marker that identifies scoped classes.
-In a template, it's your responsability as a developer to assign to `local-class` the scoped classes that you defined in the correcponding CSS module, and to assign to `class` the global classes.
+In a template, it's your responsability as a developer to assign to `local-class` the scoped classes that you defined in the corresponding CSS module, and to assign to `class` the global classes.

-In ember-scoped-css, you only use the attribute `class`. // TOTRY: assign a global class defined in app.css in a component
+In ember-scoped-css, you only use the attribute `class`.
+If the class name is defined in the CSS module, it will be transformed, else it just stays what it is and the global styles apply.

 ### 2. Tag selectors: global _versus_ local